EberlyODL/heympbook/the_hydrogen_atom.md

 [ciscode|rev=1|tool=elmsmedia|item=921|entity_type=node|render=display_mode|display_mode=image]

-Instead of showing you the wave, we will show you the square of the amplitude of the wave (see Fig "Electron Wavefunction for Hydrogen").
+Instead of showing you the wave, we will show you the amplitude of the wavefunction (see Fig "Electron Wavefunction for Hydrogen").
 I remind you again that this picture shows you where the electron is most likely to be found, not where it is.
+(Note: the two colors indicate the phase of the wavefunction - the blue and orange regions have opposite phase [sign] of one another.)

 [ciscode|rev=1|tool=elmsmedia|item=924|entity_type=node|render=display_mode|display_mode=image]

 Because, we are in three dimensions, there are three quantum numbers (three integers), n, l and m.
 In this class, we will simplify and only keep track of **n, which we call the level**.

 ### External Resources.

 - <a href="http://io9.com/the-first-image-ever-of-a-hydrogen-atoms-orbital-struc-509684901" target="_blank">The First Image Ever of a Hydrogen Atom's Orbital Structure</a>
 An image of the orbital of the hydrogen atom!